Glory for Spain and Messi but problems never far away

+WELLINGTON All Blacks loose forward Steven Luatua will re-unite with his former Super Rugby coach Pat Lam at English Premiership strugglers Bristol for the 2017-18 season, the club said.

-LONDON Spain's glorious third successive triumph in a major tournament and individual goalscoring brilliance from Argentine Lionel Messi will be remembered as soccer's golden hallmarks of 2012.
+SAO PAULO Spain's glorious third successive triumph in a major tournament and individual goal scoring brilliance from Argentine Lionel Messi will be remembered as soccer's golden hallmarks of 2012.

 But the year was also marred by tragedy and death in Egypt and the Netherlands and a worrying escalation of racism in Europe.

-It was a year too when the soccer world shifted on its axis and finally spun away from its 19th century roots when 21st century goalline technology, officially sanctioned by world governing body FIFA, was used for the first time in December's Club World Cup finals in Japan.
+It was a year too when the football world shifted on its axis and finally spun away from its 19th century roots when 21st century goal line technology, officially sanctioned by world governing body FIFA, was used for the first time in December's Club World Cup finals in Japan.

 That tournament, which ended on Sunday, saw Corinthians of Brazil crowned as the best club team in the world - an accolade most people would agree rightfully belongs to Barcelona.